proofzero/rollupid/www/content/en/docs/basics/how-it-works.md

 A similar configuration can be used so that if `@acmecorp` is a SaaS-like or blockchain application with it's own users, "user cores" can be created and configured on the fly.
 For example, a `@acmecorp/@<user wallet address>` core can be used to private user content or `@acmecorp/@<smart contract>` core can be used to gate access to NFT content.

-Lastly, by using content addresses as the primary naming convention, content can created, signed, and exchanged between cores to solve complex business problems in novel yet simple ways.
+Lastly, by using content addresses as the primary naming convention, content can be created, signed, and exchanged between cores to solve complex business problems in novel yet simple ways.
 Imagine creating cores that authorize the creation of a content address to your bank account encrypted to a third-party's public key (e.g. QuickBooks) for easy and better Open Banking.

 ### Extendability